San Jose, California

-Provides leadership, strategic direction and operational support.
+Founding Chair for OCP/FTI.
+Builds pipelines of talent and ideas to focus on next-gen problem sets facing the OCP industry.
 Allan is a graduate of the US Air Force Academy and ESC Toulouse.
-He is currently the Lab Manager for Area 404, Facebook’s hardware prototyping laboratory.
-Prior to joining Facebook, Allan led Rapid Response Space Works efforts with NASA Ames Research Center.
+He serves as an advisor for several venture and technology areas, including Climate Tech.
+Formerly, he was the first Lab Manager for Area 404, Facebook’s hardware prototyping laboratory, and Program Director for the Rapid Response Space Works efforts with NASA Ames Research Center.

 Primary lead for the successful execution of an event, including communication with academic institutions and leading the Program Committee.
 Lesya holds a doctorate degree from the University of Strasbourg and was a visiting researcher at ETH Zurich.
 She is currently a strategic innovation engineer at 2CRSi.
 Before joining 2CRSi, Lesya worked for a European NGO and several private companies.

-Dr. Nichole L. Hanus is a Project Scientist in the Electricity Markets and Policy Department at Lawrence Berkeley National Laboratory.
-Nichole conducts research aimed at improving electricity grid resilience and reliability, data center energy efficiency, and ESCO business models.
+Nichole Hanus, Ph.D., is a Project Scientist in the Electricity Markets and Policy Department at LBNL and a co-lead of the Center of Expertise for Energy Efficiency in Data Centers.
+Nichole conducts research aimed at improving electricity grid resiliency and reliability and increasing data center energy efficiency.
 Her work is informed by her background in mechanical engineering, behavioral decision sciences, and public policy.
-Prior to joining LBNL, Nichole worked as an Energy Engineer at Sieben Energy Associates in Chicago and as a Consultant at E3 in San Francisco.
 Nichole holds a Ph.D. and M.S. in Engineering and Public Policy from Carnegie Mellon University, as well as a B.S. in Mechanical Engineering from the University of Dayton.